RAK10701-Plus Field Tester LoRaWAN Network Setup

 Figure 1: ChirpStack OTAA key- Enter the Application Key associated with your Field Tester Plus device, then click SET DEVICE KEYS.

-ChirpStack v4
+Connect the Gateway to ChirpStack v4

-Connect Gateway to ChirpStack v4
+- Connect RAK Gateways to ChirpStack v4 via MQTT

-Register Field Tester Plus on ChirpStack v4
+Register Field Tester Plus

 - Log in to your Chirpstack account and on the main dashboard page click Applications.